bfogarty/wiremound-pcr/README.md

-Arduino-PCR-LEDs
+Arduino PCR (with LEDs)
 ================

-Modification of an Arduino program for PCR that includes LED indicators.
+Modification of code by Stacey Kuznetsov and Matt Mancuso that performs PCR using an Arduino.
+This version includes a few extra lines that enable LED indicators.